cobu93/account-manager/README.md

 ### Environment variables

 If everything has gone smooth, the next step is to fill the information in the `.env` file created before.
-It must contain the following variaables:
+It must contain the following variables:

 ``` python
 # Database information